ST10172466/Prog7312POE/readme.md

 - A binary tree is used to store all Service Request data.

 - **Advantages**:
-  - **Hierarchical Organization**: Represents the service requests logically, making it easy to navigate through different layers of data.
+  - Represents the Service Requests logically, making it easy to navigate through different layers of data.
-  - **Traversal Flexibility**: Supports multiple traversal techniques (in-order, pre-order, post-order) for various use cases like displaying all requests in a specific order.
+  - Supports multiple traversal techniques for various use cases like displaying all requests in a specific order.
-  - **Efficient Data Insertion**: Data can be quickly added without disrupting the overall structure.
+  - Data can be quickly added without disrupting the overall structure.

 ---